From nonisothermal BGK to Euler Maxwellians via relative entropy: Introduction

-A central point in the argument is the computation of $(\partial_t+v\cdot\nabla_x)\log M$.
+A central point is the computation of $(\partial_t+v\cdot\nabla_x)\log M$.
 The resulting relative entropy identity contains a traceless stress term and an additional velocity-cubic contribution.
-Our argument shows that, under a sixth velocity-moment bound and suitable uniform bounds on the BGK macroscopic quantities, this term can still be controlled in the smooth regime.
-We derive a Gr\"onwall-type estimate for $H(f^\varepsilon\mid M)$ and deduce strong convergence, uniform in time, of $f^\varepsilon$ towards $M$ in $L^1(\R^{2d})$, together with strong convergence of the local Maxwellians $\M(f^\varepsilon)$ towards $M$.
+Our argument shows that, for BGK solutions satisfying a uniform sixth velocity-moment bound and uniform $L^\infty$ bounds on their macroscopic velocity, temperature, and inverse temperature, the velocity-cubic term can still be controlled in the smooth regime.
+We derive a Gronwall-type estimate for $H(f^\varepsilon\mid M)$ and deduce strong convergence, uniform in time, of $f^\varepsilon$ towards $M$ in $L^1(\R^{2d})$, together with strong convergence of the local Maxwellians $\M(f^\varepsilon)$ towards $M$.
 We also obtain the convergence of the associated macroscopic quantities.
+Thus the convergence result should be understood as conditional on these a priori bounds.
 The precise assumptions and the statement of the main theorem are given in Section~\ref{sec:assump}.

 The use of relative entropy in stability theory goes back to Dafermos~\cite{dafermos1979second} and was developed systematically for fluid-dynamic limits and hyperbolic relaxation by Tzavaras; see, for instance, \cite{tzavaras2000fluiddynamic,tzavaras2005relative}.
 In the kinetic setting, Berthelin and Vasseur~\cite{berthelin2005from} established, by a relative entropy argument, the convergence from BGK models to multidimensional Euler equations before shock formation for pressure laws of the form $p(\rho)=\rho^\gamma$ with $\gamma>1$.
 The present work follows the same general strategy in the nonisothermal setting, where the pressure is given by $p(\rho,\theta)=\rho\theta$ and the temperature evolves as an additional unknown.